-See pages 61 and 122 for specific policies regarding these issues.
-If you have additional questions or concerns, you can also contact the appropriate Office for further l information (e.g., Bursar's office; Office of Student Affairs; Office of the Registrar).
+After reviewing the SUNY Downstate Handbook, if you have additional questions or concerns, you can also contact the appropriate office for further information (e.g., Bursar's Office; Office of Student Affairs; Office of the Registrar).

 Required Textbooks/Equipment

 Faculty will review the required and/or recommended textbooks and equipment for each course in the orientation session to that course.
 Information about textbooks for the first year is included in the Important Information letter new students receive via email during the summer.